AustinChris1/Heirloom/docs/TEE-DEPLOYMENT.md

 ## Sequence

-**Where each step runs:** everything happens on your Windows machine except starting the containers.
-Steps 1–5 and 7–8 are local; only step 6 touches the VPS.
+**Where each step runs:** everything except starting the containers can run off-host.
+Steps 1–5 and 7–8 are local; only step 6 touches the serving host.

 **1. Current sources.** The notice is emphatic about this.